BenAbramowitz/FRD/README.md

 main.py and tests are in the same directory as src.

 An instance of an FRD problem consists of three sequential components: (1) creating preference profiles, (2) an election, and (3) weighted/delegative voting.
+There is one module for each of these steps, so they are prefixed m01, m02, and m03 respectively, with m00 reserved for general helper/utility functions.
+Naming conventions for modules within each directory is that we try to keep them ordered so that mX only imports mY if Y < X. So m02_election_rules can import m01_profiles but not vice versa.
+This helps prevent any potential import cycles.

 ### To Add an Election Rule:
 1. Implement the rule in frd/m02_election_rules.py